 In some instances, construction drawings are either absent or lack sufficient detail to make an approval determination.
-These drawing are required to insure that construction will protect the environment in the event a release of agricultural chemicals occurs.
-There is no engineering requirement; however, in certain instances the MDA recommends that a civil engineer be consulted to address complex structural and foundation issues.
+These drawing are required to insure that construction will protect the environment if a release of agricultural chemicals occurs.
+There is no engineering requirement; however, in certain instances the MDA requires that a civil engineer be consulted to address complex structural and foundation issues.